You need to create an account before purchasing access to recorded (A/V or webinar) courses or live courses. Account creation is free.

 Instead of participating in this research and taking the available course, if you are a social worker, your choices may include taking similar coursework from the NASW or from your state education department.
 For instance, clinical courses which would satisfy state continuing education requirements are available from the NASW at https://www.socialworkers.org/Careers/Continuing-Education/CEPortal

 Your private information will be collected into a database.
 Your private information will only be seen by the Principal Investigator.
-De-identified information (after your name and identifying information have been removed) will be shared with individuals that conduct this research, including: • The research sponsor organization, Connections Counseling Psychotherapy LCSW PLLC [mentioned in advertising as Connections Counseling PLLC] • People who work with the research sponsor (Principal Investigator, and data analyst) • The Independent Review Board (IRB) that reviewed this research • The results of this research may be published.
+Information (after your name has been removed) will be shared with individuals that conduct this research, including: • The research sponsor organization, Connections Counseling Psychotherapy LCSW PLLC [mentioned in advertising as Connections Counseling PLLC] • People who work with the research sponsor (Principal Investigator, and data analyst) • The Independent Review Board (IRB) that reviewed this research • The results of this research may be published.
 However, your name and other identifying information will be kept confidential.
 Your information will be protected from disclosure to others to the extent required by law.
 We cannot promise complete secrecy.

 If you have questions, concerns, or complaints, or think this research has hurt you or made you sick, talk to the research team at the phone number listed above on the first page.
 This research is being overseen by an Institutional (or Independent) Review Board (“IRB”).
 An IRB is a group of people who perform independent review of research studies to assure that the rights and welfare of participants are adequately protected, and that the reearch is described accurately before you are asked to participate.
-You may want to talk to the IRB if: You have questions, concerns or complaints that are not being answered by the research team. >You are not getting answers from the research team. >You cannot reach the research team. >You want to talk to someone else about the research. >You have questions about your rights as a research subject in the Ethical Dilemmas study (and not about study visits or procedures), please contact North Star IRB by emailing firstname.lastname@example.org. >For questions about your rights as a research subject in the CBT Health Equity study (and not about study visits or procedures0, please contact WCGIRB at 855-818-2289 or by email at email@example.com.
+You may want to talk to the IRB if: You have questions, concerns or complaints that are not being answered by the research team. >You are not getting answers from the research team. >You cannot reach the research team. >You want to talk to someone else about the research. >For questions about your rights as a research subject in the Ethical Dilemmas study (and not about study visits or procedures), please contact North Star IRB by emailing firstname.lastname@example.org. >For questions about your rights as a research subject in the CBT Health Equity study (and not about study visits or procedures0, please contact WCGIRB at 855-818-2289 or by email at email@example.com.
 Even if you agree to participate after reading this form, if you have questions for the IRB and decide not to participate, you can choose not to fill out the surveys.

 All creators and instructors who are providing clinical material are Substance Use Disorder and Mental Health clinicians – most are LCSWs, LMSWs, LMFTs or LMHCs – with a total of over 80 years’ experience providing services to clients with alcohol and drug problems.
 The creator of the Ethics for the Counseling Professions course is Dr. Timothy Campbell, a bioethics researcher with the Institute for Futures Studies since 2016.
 The creators of the CBT course are Ruth Campbell, LCSW, Ph.D. and Richard Coleman, LMSW, social workers in New York State since the 1990s.